Interest-Only Mortgage Repayment Vehicles Explained

 Remortgaging

-You can opt to remortgage the property, taking out either a repayment mortgage or another interest-only mortgage.
+You can remortgage the property, taking out either a repayment mortgage or another interest-only mortgage.

 This can be quite straightforward.
-But, the qualifying criteria might be different in future, your age and circumstances will also likely have changed.
+However, the qualifying criteria might change in the future, and your age and circumstances will also likely have changed.

 Using your pension

-If you’re over 55 years old, it can be possible to use your pension, or part of it, as a repayment vehicle for an interest-only mortgage.
+If you’re over 55, using your pension, or part of it, can be possible as a repayment vehicle for an interest-only mortgage.
 Up to 25% of your pension can be withdrawn and used tax-free, but you’d need a significant retirement pot to cover the cost of a whole mortgage with this.

 Some lenders will only let you use projected values ranging from 15-50% of your pension’s expected growth.
-And, it’s important to factor in how using these funds might impact your retirement plans.
+Considering how using these funds might impact your retirement plans is important.

-For those with access to a significant amount held in equities, this can be an excellent strategy to use.
-But, you’ll need to have documented proof of ownership of the assets under your name.
+This can be an excellent strategy for those with access to a significant amount held in equities.
+However, you’ll need to have documented proof of ownership of the assets under your name.

 You can read more about stocks and shares ISAs on our sister website, Online Money Advisor.